 Here’s Joe Barbera paying rapt attention to his secretary.

 You’ll notice in picture with the secretary (Scott Shaw! tells me she’s Maggie Roberts), the table has an Emmy, a wooden key and little models of Huck, Quick Draw and a wooly mammoth, as well as Tom and Jerry, who were still property of MGM.
 Someone, maybe it was Jerry Eisenberg, described the window-less studio where H-B was located when he arrived in 1961 as “the bunker.”
 Those painted brick walls sure leave you with that impression.
 The building is still there today.
 It’s still without windows and still has painted bricks.

 Look at the talent in this room for what may have been a development meeting.
 The greatest cartoon writer in the world, Mike Maltese, is on the right side of the picture talking to Alex Lovy (the bald chick-magnet to the right).
-From left to right in the photo are: Guy with a brush cut who I should know, Dan Gordon, Alan Dinehart, Joe Barbera, Bill Hanna and the marvellous Warren Foster to Hanna’s left.
-Maltese is blocking Howard Hanson, who you can’t see.
+From left to right in the photo are: Arnie Carr (studio flack), Dan Gordon, Alan Dinehart, Joe Barbera, Bill Hanna and the marvellous Warren Foster to Hanna’s left.
+Maltese is blocking production supervisor Howard Hanson, who you can’t see.
 The drawings on the blackboard we’ll discuss in a post next week.